 Doing a Bible Survey of each book of the Bible is an important goal for every believer.
 It helps us get the basic message and purpose of each book.
-Since every verse and every chapter should be seen from its context, Bible survey keeps us from getting a misconstrued or out of context interpretation of the book or portions of the book.
+Since every verse and every chapter should be seen from it's context, Bible survey keeps us from getting a mis-construed interpretation of the book or portions of the book.